Heisath/wdmc2-kernel/README.md

 	If you need custom initramfs or different kernel settings, check the code and build neccessary files yourself.

-Thanks to AllesterFox (http://anionix.ddns.net/WDMyCloud/WDMyCloud-Gen2/) and https://github.com/Johns-Q/wdmc-gen2
+Thanks to AllesterFox (http://anionix.ddns.net/WDMyCloud/WDMyCloud-Gen2/) and https://github.com/Johns-Q/wdmc-gen2 for their original work on the wdmc-gen2
+And to ARMBIAN (https://github.com/armbian/build) for their awesome build script which gave lots of inspiration and the zram config :)